dikortis/LetsTalkETC/Episodes/Episode_10.md

-there right now carrying the ecosystem on their back and they're responsible for the dev work that's done the last two hard floors and what allows e.t.c to survive but then they're counterbalanced by the existence of the growth and deep team which will become increasingly more
+there right now carrying the ecosystem on their back and they're responsible for the dev work that's done the last two hard floors and what allows ETC to survive but then they're counterbalanced by the existence of the growth and deep team which will become increasingly more